olivierschonken/olivierschonken.github.io/_posts/2017-10-11-64-bit-pi-with-gallium-3D.md

 repository, thus it should be smooth sailing in future releases.

 # Get source and build
+Before trying to build the buildroot source, make sure you have all the required packages installed as specified in the [buildroot manual](https://buildroot.org/downloads/manual/manual.html#requirement)

 Get Buildroot source with minor SDL, VC4 drm and mesa patches
 ```
 git clone https://github.com/olivierschonken/buildroot.git -b rpi3-drm